 As you can see, having chronically elevated blood sugar levels can impact nearly all areas of your body.
 Labs are great tools to help you identify whether your blood sugar levels are in check, but there are also a few symptoms and signs that can indicate blood sugar dysregulation.
 Some of these signs and symptoms include:

 When it comes to using herbal medicine, I like to combine them for clients instead of taking seven things at once.
-Also, there is a synergy that happens when you combine herbs and when you combine herbs with specific nutrients for blood sugar you can really start to make headway on reducing your levels.
+Also, a synergy happens when you combine herbs, and when you combine herbs with specific nutrients for blood sugar, you can start to make headway on reducing your levels.

-The focus of this post will be on herbs and how they help with optimizing blood sugar and insulin levels.
-If you are someone who is already taking a blood sugar-lowering prescription medication might need to adjust your dose.
+This post will focus on herbs and how they help optimize blood sugar and insulin levels.
+You might need to adjust your dose if you are already taking a blood sugar-lowering prescription medication.

-Bilberry Leaf (Vaccinium myrtillus): Both the leaves and the berries of this plant have therapeutic properties, the leaf provides blood sugar-lowering effects while the berries can be used to treat and protect again diabetic retinopathy.
-The leaves contain high levels of anthocyanosides and there are molecules that are responsible for reducing blood sugar.
+- Bilberry Leaf (Vaccinium myrtillus): Both the leaves and the berries of this plant have therapeutic properties; the leaf can lower blood sugar, while the berries may be helpful to treat and protect against diabetic retinopathy.
+The leaves contain high levels of anthocyanosides, and some molecules are responsible for reducing blood sugar.

-Gymnema (Gymnema sylvestre): also known as the “sugar destroyer” and is a hypoglycemic herb, that suppresses appetite, and is also an insulin secretagogue.
+- Gymnema (Gymnema sylvestre): also known as the “sugar destroyer” and is a hypoglycemic herb that suppresses appetite and is also an insulin secretagogue.
 As an insulin secretagogue, it allows your pancreas’ beta cells to get a rest from producing insulin.
-Gymena has a simniklar mechanism of action as sulfonylurea medictions like Glucotrol, Amaryl, glipizide or glyburide.
+Gymena has a similar mechanism of action as sulfonylurea medications like Glucotrol, Amaryl, glipizide, or glyburide.
 It also blocks sugar from being absorbed in your intestines.

-Cinnamon (Cinnamomum zeylanicum ): has insulin-sensitizing properties, which is similar to metformin and pioglitazone medications.
-Not only can cinnamon help with lowering blood sugar, but it has also been shown to help with lowering triglycerides as well.
-SPrinklyign cinnamon on your food can help, but to actually get the results from this herb you need to ensure you are taking therapeutic doses.
+- Cinnamon (Cinnamomum zeylanicum ): has insulin-sensitizing properties, similar to metformin and pioglitazone medications.
+Not only can cinnamon help lower blood sugar, but it has also been shown to help with lowering triglycerides.
+You can add cinnamon to your cooking, but to get the results from this herb, you must ensure you take therapeutic doses.

-Bitter Melon (Momordica charantia): bitter melon is a vegetable that belongs to the same family of vegetables as cucumbers, watermelons, pumpkins, and squash.
-Bitter melon is a great example of food as medicine as this can be eaten and is regularly consumed in many countries in Asia, Africa, and throughout the Caribbean.
-Bitter Melon is the opposite of gymnema and works as an insulin sensitizer.
-It contains polypeptide-P, which is a seed protein that has a similar structure to animal insulin and will decrease blood sugar levels as well as decrease the amount of insulin released from your pancreas.
+- Bitter Melon (Momordica charantia): bitter melon is a vegetable that belongs to the same family of vegetables as cucumbers, watermelons, pumpkins, and squash.
+Bitter melon is an excellent example of food as medicine that is eaten regularly in many countries in Asia, Africa, and Caribbean countries.
+Bitter melon is the opposite of gymnema and works as an insulin sensitizer.
+It contains polypeptide-P, a seed protein that has a similar structure to animal insulin and will decrease blood sugar levels and the amount of insulin released from your pancreas.

-Berberine (Berberine vulgaris): an herb that I like to use with someone who is experiencing both high blood sugar levels and high cholesterol (4).
-A similar mechanism of action to metformin, but it has been reported to have few GI side effects.
+- Berberine (Berberine vulgaris): an herb ideal for someone experiencing high blood sugar levels and high cholesterol (4).
+It has a similar mechanism of action to metformin but fewer GI side effects.

-Curious about how to put these herbs into action, schedule your complimentary consultation to learn more.
+If you are curious about how to implement these herbs, schedule your complimentary consultation to learn more.

 Sources: